The Green Man of Knowledge: Summary

-The next day, the Green Man orders Jack to perform three tasks: first, to retrieve the Green Man's wife's golden ring, which fell in a dry well - the Green Man's youngest daughter helps Jack by turning herself into a ladder to reach the bottom of the well, which Jack climbs to reach the ring.
+The next day, the Green Man orders Jack to perform three tasks: first, to retrieve the Green Man's wife's golden ring, which fell in a dry well – the Green Man's youngest daughter helps Jack by turning herself into a ladder to reach the bottom of the well, which Jack climbs to reach the ring.
 However, he misses one step.
 Jack returns the ring, and later the Green Man's daughter reveals only her pinkie finger was broken, which she hid with a glove during dinnertime.
-The next day, the Green Man orders Jack to build a new castle for him - his youngest daughter helps Jack again.
+The next day, the Green Man orders Jack to build a new castle for him – his youngest daughter helps Jack again.
 Lastly, Jack's task is to clear a wood of ants.

 At last, the Green Man's daughter convinces Jack to run away from her father, and advises him to choose a lame mule (which is herself, under a new form) as his mount.
 During the flight, the Green Man comes after the pair, and his daughter asks Jack to check her ear for anything to deter her father: first, he finds a drop of water, which creates a lake; next, a small stone that becomes hills and mountains; lastly, a spark of fire, which morphs into a conflagration behind them that consumes the Green Man.
 Safe at last, the Green Man's daughter and Jack leave the Land of Enchantment and prepare to go to his village.
-The Green Man's daughter asks Jack to wait for him for a year and a day, but he cannot be kissed by anyone, lest he forgets about her and their adventures.
+The Green Man's daughter asks Jack to wait for her for a year and a day, and he cannot be kissed by anyone, lest he forgets about her and their adventures.
 However, as soon as Jack goes home, his collie dog licks his face, and he forgets about the Green Man's daughter.
 Jack uses the fortune he gained from the Green Man to become rich and buys himself a large place.
 He sets his sights on a miller's daughter as a bride for him.
 On the eve of his wedding, he sees a maiden in tatters and hires her as a servant.
 The maiden cooks and cleans.